Larry's Backstory

 Nevertheless, I did not want to be the man I had been.
 That old man was a failure in all the ways that mattered most.
 And now, as I became more exposed by the light of God’s Word my brokenness became increasingly obvious.

-Thus, what had started out as a time of great personal release and and a new beginning began to morph into something else.
+Thus, what had started out as a time of great personal release and a new beginning began to morph into something else.
 It was turning into a time of great heaviness due to my now more visible personal flaws and failures.

 I was bewildered.
 I had no idea what God was doing until one late Friday afternoon several weeks into this lingering heaviness.